yeboahsmith/airbnb-clone-project/README.md

 Redis: Used for caching and session management.
 Docker: Containerization tool for consistent development and deployment environments.
 CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

+## Database Design
+property  - features for property listing, updating and retrieval booking  - to book apartments and properties payment processing - to help make payement after an apartment has been booked user  - user registration and authentication system reation example :a user can login and his info will be saved in the user management and then he can book an apartment through the booking system

+## Feature breakdown
+User Management: Implement a secure system for user registration, authentication, and profile management.
+Property Management: Develop features for property listing creation, updates, and retrieval.
+Booking System: Create a booking mechanism for users to reserve properties and manage booking details.
+Payment Processing: Integrate a payment system to handle transactions and record payment details.
+Review System: Allow users to leave reviews and ratings for properties.
+Data Optimization: Ensure efficient data retrieval and storage through database optimizations.